Back to Ike's Accordions Home page

 Not to worry!

 You may have felt a sort of magnetic attraction!
 There could be a good a reason for this.
 As to what that reason is, is beyond the scope of this treatise, and for philosophers, psychologists and maybe even theologians to ponder.
 Anyway I won't go there.
 Further along, I will say more about how to judge the condition of an accordion.
-You should always use your own judgement and not a a seller's, unless of course you yourself are the seller.
+You should always use your own judgement and not a seller's judgement, unless of course you yourself are the seller.
 If you paid a nominal sum for this incredible find, you probably did not make a really really bad deal.
 The old accordion that you now possess is unique in important ways.
-In the first 3/4 of the 20th century and before, accordion were mostly hand-made, and a stupendous variety of models and brand-names were produced.
+In the first half of the 20th century and before, accordions were mostly hand-made, and a stupendous variety of models and brand-names were produced.
 These hand-crafted accordions could never be replicated for what you have spent.
+To make a brand of accordion in "the old days" required a community effort.
+There would be groups, maybe a family making the bellows, another making keyboards, reedmakers, often making reeds entirely by hand, specialists in tanning leathers by closely guarded methods, finishers, tuners, and artisans making the decorations, sometimes pearl inlay in wood.

 New accordions are not cheap.